-We may transfer your personal data to a recipient located outside of the European Economic Area (EEA).
-If we do this, we will ensure that the transfer mechanism provides an adequate level of protection, which has been recognised by the European Commission.
+- We may transfer your personal data to a recipient located outside of the United Kingdom (UK).
+If we do this, we will ensure that the transfer mechanism provides an adequate level of protection, which has been recognised by the United Kingdom.

 1. About Great Western Railway

 This section sets out who we are.
 It provides some useful information about us including our company number, registered address and data controller registration number (provided by the information commissioner’s office).